mcer12/Flippity210/README.md

 - Arduino compatible board to control the display via I2c.
 Tested with Arduino (uno, nano, pro mini), Raspberry Pi Pico, ESP8266 and ESP32 - pinouts included in the example sketch

 ## Status
-- PCB: Finished, V2 available in the repository, there will be a minor update to V2.1
+- PCB: Finished (V2.1)
 - Library: Finished
+- Added ESP8266 daugher board for easy flashing and development even when installed in a 3D printed enclosure
 - 3D printed enclosure: In the making